bfelipe/cauldron/README.md

 Every mage needs a cauldron to make magic.
 Software developers is no different.
 Cauldron is a Neovim profile written entirely on lua, aiming to turn Neovim as close as possible to a full IDE for software development.

-## Requirement
+## Compatible

 - Neovim v0.9.4

 ## Plugins

 Cauldron rely on specific plugins to all sort of tasks, from fuzzy search, to language servers or plugin management.
 These are the ones used in this project.
-Plugins may be added or removed over the time, if better ones if found.
+Plugins may be added or removed over time, if better ones is found.

  - lazy.vim
  - nvim-treesitter